 Kronborg Castle: Hamlet’s Home

-Inside the Great Hall, once the largest in northern Europe, I found royal splendor, while the catacombs below hold the legendary Holger Danske, said to awaken when Denmark needs him most.
-The castle’s defensive walls and bastions offer striking views of the surrounding landscape, reminding visitors of its strategic importance throughout history.
+Inside the Great Hall, once the largest in northern Europe, Turns out royal splendor, while the catacombs below hold the legendary Holger Danske, said to awaken when Denmark needs him most.
+The castle’s defensive walls and bastions offer great views of the surrounding landscape, reminding visitors of its strategic importance throughout history.

 Nyhavn Harbor: Colors of Copenhagen

-Copenhagen’s lively waterfront district, Nyhavn Harbor, was once a bustling commercial hub for merchants and sailors but has transformed into a picturesque escape.
+Copenhagen’s lively waterfront district, Nyhavn Harbor, was once a lively commercial hub for merchants and sailors but has transformed into a scenic escape.
 Brightly colored buildings line the canal where historic wooden ships are docked.

 Brøndby Haveby: Denmark’s Garden City